w3f/polkadot-wiki/docs/learn/learn-nominator.md

   2) Total amount of nominators that nominated that validator or `all` validators.

-  - You may want to avoid validators with high subscriptions as you won't receive rewards if the validator becomes oversubscribed, exceeding the maximum threshold of 256.
+  - You may want to be cautious of validators with a high number of subscribers.
+A validator is considered oversubscribed when more than 256 nominators have nominated the validator.
+In this scenario only the top 256 nominators will receive rewards.
+The remaining subscribers will recieve nothing, however they can also be slashed in the event that the validator commits a slashable offence.
-  - Every nominator can select up to 16 validators but their bond is bonded to a single validator each era.
-Therefore, not all nominators are actively bonded to a given validator during every era.
+  - Every nominator can select up to a maxium of 16 validators, which contributes towards maximizing the probability of having the nominators stake applied to the validators active set.
+Having too few validators could results in the nominator being excluded from the active set.
+This behaviour is a result of the election algorithm attempting to maximize the overall network stake, while minimizing the variance of the active stake across the validators.
 For additional information on the selection process checkout the research behind [nominated proof-of-stake](https://research.web3.foundation/en/latest/polkadot/NPoS/1.%20Overview.html#polkadot-npos-1-overview--page-root).
   - _example:_ If nominator X has nominated validators A, B, C and D, but is actively only nominating validator B. The `active` count (left number) for nominator X is 1, counting B